 Once everything is labeled, unplug the cords from the box and the monitor.
 Wind them up, tie them and place them in a storage container or plastic bag and keep them with the computer.

-Once your machine is packed and the boxes sealed, make sure you mark the boxes appropriately.
+Once your machine is packed, and the boxes sealed, make sure you mark the boxes appropriately.
 In large, bold letters indicate that it is fragile and that the box contains a computer box or monitor.

-Pack your printer, scanner and other computer equipment the same way, ensuring that nothing can shift while in transit.
+Pack your printer, scanner, and other computer equipment the same way, ensuring that nothing can shift while in transit.

-Pack it in the car.
+Pack It in the Car

 If you have room in your car, you can always take your computer with you.
 If you do, just make sure that your vehicle is parked in a safe place if you need to overnight it in a motel.
 You can even move it into your suite, just to be safe.
 You don't want to take any chances with such a valued and valuable piece of equipment.